maskho/lms-frontend/README.md

 ## Tech Stack

-To learn more about Next.js, take a look at the following resources:
+This frontend was built with the following stack:

 - Next.js Framework
 - ReactJS